 When congenital syphilis is diagnosed in older infants and children, other family members should be assessed for physical and serological evidence of infection.
 In the index case, a lumbar puncture should be performed before initiating treatment (aqueous crystalline penicillin G 50,000 units/kg IV every 4-6 hours for 10 days).
 A single dose of intramuscular benzathine penicillin G 50,000 units/kg may also be given at the end of treatment.
 Alternatively, if a full evaluation is completely negative and the child is asymptomatic, intramuscular benzathine penicillin G 50,000 units/kg once a week for three weeks may be offered.
 Many patients do not become seronegative but do have a 4-fold decrease in reagin antibody titres (e.g.VDRL).
 Patients should be re-evaluated at regular intervals to ensure appropriate serological response to therapy and early identification of any relapse.

 Interstitial keratitis is usually treated by ophthalmologists with corticosteroid and atropine drops.
-There is some, albeit limited, evidence to treat patients with sensorineural hearing loss with penicillin with a corticosteroid such as oral prednisone 0.5 mg/kg once daily for 1 week, followed by 0.3 mg/kg once daily for 4 weeks, with gradual weaning over 2-3 months.12,13 Response to treatment may be less effective in patients with congenital syphilis and those or profound deafness.14 A r, small case-series reported improved hearing and audiogram results in 9 (47%) and 7 (37%) of 19 patients with otosyphilis following a 21 day oral course of 400 mg/day doxycycline.15
+There is some, albeit limited, evidence to treat patients with sensorineural hearing loss with penicillin with a corticosteroid such as oral prednisone 0.5 mg/kg once daily for 1 week, followed by 0.3 mg/kg once daily for 4 weeks, with gradual weaning over 2-3 months.12,13 Response to treatment may be less effective in patients with congenital syphilis and those or profound deafness.14 A recent, small case-series reported improved hearing and audiogram results in 9 (47%) and 7 (37%) of 19 patients with otosyphilis following a 21 day oral course of 400 mg/day doxycycline.15

 Follow-up testing